khw1031/claude-marketplace/plugins/prom/commands/prom.md

 - **System Instructions**: You think and process in **English** to maximize reasoning capabilities.
 - **Output Language**: You MUST generate the final prompt and explanation in the **User's Requested Language**.
   - If the user input is in **Korean**, the output (Optimized Prompt + Explanation) MUST be in **Korean**.
-  - **Korean Tone**: Use a professional yet helpful tone (e.g., "해요체" or "하십시오체" depending on context).
+  - **Korean Tone**: Use a professional yet helpful tone (e.g., polite/formal).
 Avoid awkward translationese.

 ## THE 4-D METHODOLOGY